The highest performing teams experience psychological safety.

 - overall team performance

 - team member’s level of learning from mistakes*

 - the likelihood of shutting down projects and strategies hurtful to the organization

 *See Bear & Frese (2003)

-Studies demonstrate that participatory management facilitates psychological safety (Edmonson et al. 2001) as do inclusive management.
+Studies demonstrate that participatory management facilitates psychological safety (Edmonson et al. 2001) as does inclusive management.
 We call for further research to cast future light onto specific leadership and management styles fostering a safe environment where psychological safety is key.

 Baer, M & Frese, M. (2003).
 Innovation is not enough: climates for initiative and psychological safety, process innovations, and firm performance.
 Journal of Organizational Behavior, 24(1): 45-68.